How to Increase B2B Customer Lifetime Value?

 The ‘conversational’ and ‘product’ bumpers act as guides along this alley.
 The conversational bumper includes pivotal touchpoints, automated or manual, while the product bumper might involve in-app tours or tips.
 Rapidly showcasing the product’s benefits is essential; a lengthy onboarding period can lead to user frustration and eventual departure.

-2:- Give them the value
+2:- Give Them the Value

 For too long, Customer Success took a back seat in B2B SaaS companies, but now, it’s gaining ground.
 This concept empowers firms to define what success means for their customers and how they’ll facilitate it post-onboarding.